This guide provides information about how to choose the right size Dubia roaches for your animal.

 - Expect some size variation between roaches.
 They aren’t like most other insects that grow quickly at uniform rates.
 Crickets are a good example of uniform growth.
 Dubia roaches also vary by feeding status.
 Their bodies elongate when they eat and shrink when they’re hungry.
 This is another reason to underestimate the size you need.
 If you go with the largest size Dubia roach your animal can handle, you may end up with some that are too big.
 Choosing a smaller size gives you room for error.

-- If necessary, we recommend looking at a ruler to refresh your view of what a quarter-inch, one inch, etc, look like in person.
-People who haven’t measured anything in a while seem to have a tendency to underestimate roach sizing when they go “by feel”.
+- If necessary, we recommend looking at a ruler to refresh your view of what a quarter-inch, one-inch, etc, look like in person.
+People who haven’t measured anything in a while seem to tend to underestimate roach sizing when they go “by feel”.

 - If you end up with roaches that are too big, you can shrink them.
 As mentioned above, Dubia roaches’ bodies elongate when they eat.
 It follows that they can be made smaller by withholding food and water for a few days or a week.
 If your animal won’t eat a stuffed roach because it’s too big, you may have better luck when it’s hungry and smaller.
 If you’re concerned about what this will do to the roaches, don’t worry.
 It won’t hurt them.
 They can survive weeks without water and months without food.
 Cockroaches are famous for this, actually.